 - Invest in baby wet-wipes or dog wipes.

 Dog wipes are great for cleaning your dog in-between baths.
-As you can’t wash the dog daily, it’s important to find a way keep the dog clean during the period in-between baths.
+As you can’t wash the dog daily, it’s important to find a way keep them clean in-between baths.
 Make sure you wipe their feet and fur daily.

 Step #3: Clean the furniture (and the whole house).

-After you’ve washed the dog and found it’s favourite places it’s important to clean them in order to remove the smell.
+After you’ve washed the dog and found it’s favourite places it’s important to clean them in order to remove the set in dog smell.
 You can wash the furniture with detergents specifically made for this, or you can wash it a homemade detergent.

 You can make a great cleaning solution with white vinegar, liquid soap and hot water.

 Make sure to spray and scrub the furniture.
 With this solution, you can also clean all of the furniture around the house.